 Mastering the Psychology of Wealth

 Neuroscientists found that the parts of our brain that process financial losses are the same ones that deal with mortal threats.
 When we’re hit with a financial crisis, we our fight-freeze-flee instinct kicks in, and we make poor financial decisions.
 The book explains 6 common psychological mistakes and how to counter them: confirmation bias & endowment effect, recency bias, overconfidence, greed & impatience, home bias, negativity bias & loss aversion.
 During market turmoil, we’re flooded by fear of potential losses.
-You can get a detailed overview from our full summary.
+You can get a detailed overview from our complete version of the Unshakeable summary (click here for full summary).

 While the principles in the book can help you to build a large nest egg to retire comfortably, money is just the means to an end.
 Fundamentally, all of us desire an amazing life; we want to be rich because of the emotions associated with money, e.g. freedom, respect, security.
 Money is a powerful enabler, but a truly rich and fulfilling life comes from mastering both our internal world (with the Art of Fulfilment) and our external world (with the Science of Achievement).
 Tony Robbins ends the book by reminding us that can choose to transform your life instantly, just by mastering your focus and state of mind, and he shares a few simple techniques to do so.